2021 Annual Southeastern Pediatric Research Conference

 5) What if I miss the advanced registration deadline?
 Can I still attend?

 - Yes, you may still attend the conference if you miss the advanced registration deadline; however, the registration fee will be higher.
-Everyone who registers on site the day of the conference must pay the $60 registration fee.
+Everyone who registers after the deadline must pay $60 (to attend in-person) or $20 (to participate virtually).

 6) Will I get a refund if I can no longer attend the conference?